zalando/restful-api-guidelines/events/events.md

 Note that uniqueness checking of the `eid` is not enforced by Nakadi at the event type or global levels and it is the responsibility of the producer to ensure event identifiers do in fact distinctly identify events.
 A straightforward way to create a unique identifier for an event is to generate a UUID value.

-## {{ book.should }} Design your set of events to be commutative
+## {{ book.should }} Design for commutativity

-Events are commutative, if the can be received in an arbitrary order without changing the processing result.
+Event consumption is commutative, if events can be received in an arbitrary order without changing the processing result.
 Together with the [idempotency requirement](#must-use-unique-event-identifiers), commutativity allows you to build very resilient systems.
-If your consumer fails to process a received event, it can continue with the rest of the events and reprocess the failed event later.
-The same holds true for the producer: If the producer fails to send an event, it can reschedule it for later out-of-order delivery without breaking the API contract.
+If your consumer fails to process a received event, it can continue with the subsequent events and retry the failed event later.
+The same holds true for the producer: If the producer fails to send an event, it can reschedule it for later out-of-order delivery without corrupting the processing result.

+To enable commutative event consumption, the events sent by the producer must be able to be consumed out of order.
+They must either contain enough information to reorder them if needed during consumption, or your domain must be designed in a way that order becomes irrelevant.

 For data change events, this can be achieved by sending
 - the entity Id